 Notice how Orwell's paragraph flows logically, with each sentence building on the previous one.
 This is a perfect model for your own writing!

-Pro Tip: When analyzing literature or writing your own paragraphs, use JustDone's file and site tools to extract and summarize key passages, helping you study structure and style efficiently.
+Here's a pro tip from me: When analyzing literature or writing your own paragraphs, use JustDone's tools to extract and summarize key passages, helping you study structure and style efficiently.

 Best Practices for Paragraph Writing